aws-solutions-library-samples/guidance-for-ai-driven-player-insights-on-aws/README.md

 SageMaker returned the following response: False
 ```

 As you can see, the deployed player churn model predicts that, based on the sample player event data, this sample player is __NOT__ predicted to leave the game.
+At this point, the game client, or game servers can be configured to call the player churn model to make predictions for new users, based on their event telemetry.

+## Next Steps

+Each deployment of the guidance is specific to a unique business case, and the supporting labeled dataset.
+For each use case, update the `constants.py` with the variables specific to the use case and the dataset, and then deploy the CDK application, as shown in the [Deployment Steps](#deployment-steps) section.

+To update, and generate a newer version of the deployed model with newer data, simply add the updated dataset to the __Amazon S3__ bucket.
+The __SageMaker Endpoint__ will be automatically updated with the newer version of the best model.

 ## Cleanup